ReVanced/revanced-documentation/docs/revanced-external-documentation/troubleshooting.md

 ## The player UI on YouTube doesn't go away

-You may have set it to permanently show in **Settings > Accessibility**.
-Otherwise, this issue occurs randomly, and currently, the only fix is to restart the app.
+You may have set it to show permanently in **Settings > Accessibility**.
+Otherwise, this issue occurs randomly; currently, the only fix is restarting the app.

 ## The shorts button on YouTube is gone